-The Clake Pro Lever is ideal for riders with a disability or injury affecting their right leg.
+The Clake Pro Lever (Hand Operation Only) is ideal for riders with a disability or injury affecting their right leg.
 The Pro Lever is an easy clutch with reduced pull combined with a hand-operated rear brake.

 Like the Clake 2, it uses Clake's special mechanism for the clutch to have a reduced pull but with no extra lever travel needed.
 The Pro Lever features just the one lever which first disengages the clutch, then progressively applies the rear brake.